June 2017

 November 2017

 Edition Two.
-The swimming octopus uncurls and sashays from the studio to take her place on Gallery Pacific's display shelves.
+The dancing octopus uncurls and sashays from the studio to take her place on Gallery Pacific's display shelves.

 She is depicted as free swimming and relishing her environment.